invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

         Installation requires roughly 18G of free disk space to load the libraries and recommended model weights files.

+        Regardless of your destination disk, your *system drive* (`C:\` on Windows, `/` on macOS/Linux) requires at least 6GB of free disk space to download and cache python dependencies.
+NOTE for Linux users: if your temporary directory is mounted as a `tmpfs`, ensure it has sufficient space.

 2. Check that your system has an up-to-date Python installed.
 To do this, open up a command-line window ("Terminal" on Linux and Macintosh, "Command" or "Powershell" on Windows) and type `python --version`.
 If Python is